AdollaApp/Adolla/README.md

 > Visit the app here: https://example.com

+## 🍄 Self-hosting

+- Use the docker container to host an instance
+- To setup your adolla instance, run `adolla init`
+- To run database migrations, run `adolla migrate`
+- To promote your account to admin, run `adolla promote`

 ## 🧬 Running locally for development

 You need to have `pnpm` and `NodeJS 22` installed to run for development.